What disqualifies you from filing for Bankruptcy?

 High Income That Fails the Test

-Chapter 7 bankruptcy wipes out unsecured debt.
-If your income exceeds the state median for your household size and you fail the test, you may be disqualified from Chapter 7 and pushed into Chapter 13 repayment instead.
+Chapter 7 bankruptcy wipes out most types of unsecured debt.
+If your income exceeds the state median for your household size and you fail the test, you may be disqualified from Chapter 7 and required to proceed with Chapter 13 repayment instead.

 Intentional Dishonesty or Fraud